dsathyakumar/a11y-auditor/README.md

 > This a11y project is an implementation of accessibility rules as defined in [W3C Accessibility Checklist](http://www.w3.org/TR/WCAG10/full-checklist.html)

+> Accessibility testing happens on products after they are deployed onto staging and relies on the QA folks.
+This project along with [chai-a11y BDD style accessibility assertions](https://github.com/pranavjha/chai-a11y) helps to include accessibility testing as part of the unit tests itself.
+This helps in cutting down lead time by eliminating dependency over the QA deployments.
+Accessibility issues can now be spotted in the development phase itself.

 > **NPM MODULE** of [a11y-auditor](https://www.npmjs.com/package/a11y-auditor)

 > Status : Dev (in progress)